pongasoft/vst-vac-6v/README.md

 Build this project
 ------------------

-The following steps describes how to build the plugin:
+The following steps describe how to build the plugin:

 1. Invoke the `configure.py` python script to configure the project
 2. Run the `jamba.sh` (resp. `jamba.bat`) command line to build, test validate...

 ### macOS

-For simplicity I am creating the build at the root of the source tree, but can obviously be *outside* the source tree entirely by running the script from anywhere
+For simplicity, I am creating the build at the root of the source tree, but can obviously be *outside* the source tree entirely by running the script from anywhere

 ```
 > ./configure.py -h # to see the help